damiendeville/LPTHW/NOTES.md

 ##### Study Drills

 1. Added comments explaining the program.
-5. It seems to me that prompting the user is desireable over having the user specify arugments on the command line.
+5. It seems to me that prompting the user is desirable over having the user specify arguments on the command line.
 7. It's a bit confusing to me the way file closure is working in here.
 This is counter intuitive to me since we're closing the VAR "txt", not the var "filename."

-	# Prints out the instruciton to the user with a prompt.
+	# Prints out the instruction to the user with a prompt.
 	print "Type in your filename:"
 	filename = raw_input("> ")